Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 5.4%

 Searching for an affordable place to live in the U.S. that also offers excellent culture?
 Memphis is a great option!
-This second-largest city in Tennessee has a cost of living 18% lower than the Tennessee average and 38% lower than the national average—making it one of the most affordable cities to live in 2024.
+This second-largest city in Tennessee has a cost of living 3% lower than the Tennessee average and nearly 5% lower than the national average—making it one of the most affordable cities to live in 2026.
 Memphis also offers job opportunities with major employers like FedEx, AutoZone, and St. Jude Children’s Research Hospital.
 The birthplace of rock ‘n’ roll and soul music is an especially great home for music enthusiasts, with Elvis’ Graceland and the Stax Museum of American Soul Music being some of the top Memphis attractions.
 You’ll also find popular spots like the Memphis Zoo and Shelby Farms Park.

 Oklahoma City, OK